 Louise Flaherty and Laura Wills with Naomi Keyte and Belinda Gehlert (SA)

 A sound, drawing and encountering/walking artwork about threatened flora on Kaurna Yerta/the Adelaide Plains, and specifically the Grey Mangrove Low Woodland of Yerta Bulti/Port Adelaide.

 Cinzia Schincariol and Matt Shilcock (SA)

-A durational, performance work.
-Two dance artists obsessively deconstruct and reconstruct a wheelchair as an opportunity to explore the boundaries between humans and their machines.
+Scomodo is a durational performance work where two dance artists obsessively deconstruct and reconstruct a wheelchair, exploring the boundaries between humans and their machines.

 Sapidah Kian, Georgina Naidu, Kelli Jean Drinkwater, Amos Gebhardt and Zena Cumpston (VIC)

 A performance project exploring representation on screen, inspired by the lead artist’s experience as the only visible person of colour on an Australian police procedural in the late 90s.

 Dan Koop, Jamie Lewis, Roslyn Oades and David Williams (VIC)

 A performance work constructed entirely from apologies – the famous, the obscure, the imagined, the speculative or forth-coming and those that begin every second email in our inboxes.

 A performance work unearthing the transgenerational and collective trauma of colonisation, and the relentless journey to reclaiming sovereignty of body, mind and soul.